 The Automated Photography Research Project is part of the MA in Photography at ECAL/University of Art and Design Lausanne with the support of the HES-SO, University of Applied Sciences and Arts Western Switzerland.
-Automated Photography is a continuation of the HES-SO Augmented Photography research project conducted at ECAL in 2016/2017, which aimed to question the mutability of the digital photographic image, transformed both in its physical materiality and in its virtual expression.
-Automated Photography focuses on a specific aspect of these changes, which are omnipresent in contemporary visual production: the automation of capture systems (smartphones, lidar, UAVs, satellites, space probes), the automation of image processing (machine vision analysis, facial recognition), and the increasing automation of image production and post-production (CGI, photogrammetry, artificial intelligence).
+Automated Photography is a continuation of the HES-SO Augmented Photography research project conducted at ECAL in 2016/2017, which aimed to question the mutability of the digital image.
+Automated Photography focuses on a specific aspect of these changes: it stems from the premise, that automation is a core process shaping contemporary photographic practices and visual culture.
+The project aims to critically investigate this notion by specifically examining five perspectives : the automation of capture systems (e.g. smartphones, lidar, UAVs, satellites), the creation of images without cameras (e.g. CGI, GAN), the automation of image processing, circulation and analysis (e.g. face filters, AR, machine vision, facial recognition), social and political implications of these images (e.g. race and gender biases, digital colonialism, digital identities, digital labour) and the automation of vision and agency (e.g. seeing machines, non-human photography).

 For the past twenty years, many photographers have been integrating images produced autonomously by machines into their work.
 We witness a paradigm shift in the process of creating photography: From photographic capture in the strict sense to appropriation, automated and computational practices, which respond to a conception of space that is less and less built on the equivalence between the human eye and the machine.